Thekasrmc/ThemeCore/README.md

 > **Note:** The Lock Screen feature may work on certain Windows 10/11 editions (Home or Pro) depending on system policies and user permissions.
 Some devices may restrict lock screen customization.

 ## 📦 Installation
-Clone the repository:
-git clone https://github.com/YOUR-USERNAME/ThemeForge.git or download as ZIP.
+Clone the repository:  git clone https://github.com/Thekasrmc/ThemeForge.git or download as ZIP.

-Then
+### Then:
 1. Navigate into the folder.
 2. Double-click `theme-switcher.bat`
 3. Click **Yes** when Windows asks for Administrator permission